-The Society CPD scheme is points based.
-We ask that you attain 50 CPD points throughout the year, and allocate between one and three points per hour depending on the activity.
+Our CPD scheme is points based.
+We ask that you attain 50 CPD points throughout the year, allocating between one and three points per hour depending on the activity.

-We also help you meet the targets for annual progression by approving suitable events.
-We set a high standard for our approved events so they're worth more points and, by attending, you'll be able to meet your CPD requirements faster.
+We also help you meet the targets for annual progression with a list of approved events all of which are worth 3 points per hour.
 Upcoming Approved Events are always in our Members Newsletter.

-As a member of the Society, you gain access to our online members' portal (mySociety), where you can register for, and begin, your CPD.
-You upload each activity, describing it, the time spent on it and your reflection on how it has impacted on your professional development.
-You can add activities as frequently as you wish and upon completion of your CPD year you will be certified as having completed our CPD scheme for that year.
+As a member of the Society, you gain access to our online members' portal (mySociety), where you can register to begin recording CPD.
+Each activity is uploaded individually, along with a description of the event, the time spent on it and statements reflecting on how it has impacted on your professional development.
+You can add activities as frequently as you wish and upon completion of your CPD year with 50 points achieved or more, you will be issued a certificate.
+The RSB offers in person training and online training via myLearning.

 When recording your CPD online on myCPD (through mySociety) please ensure that you address the following standards when completing the ‘My Review’ section: